 DAY 4 – See the Western Heritage of Palm Springs

 There are a lot of Western pioneer references in Palm Springs, part of America’s “Cowboys and Indians” mythology.
 It might surprise visitors to learn that much of Palm Springs is built on reservation land that is still owned and managed by the Cahuilla tribe.
 It might further surprise them that the “cowboys” most often associated with Palm Springs are Gene Autry and Roy Rogers!

-While awaiting the Agua Caliente Cultural Museum debut in summer 2020, travelers interested in early Native American culture can take Desert Adventures’ Red Jeep Tour of a model Native-American village on undeveloped private property, and get a glimpse into what life was like in the Coachella Valley 4,000 years ago.
+Travelers interested in early Native American culture can also take Desert Adventures’ Red Jeep Tour of a model Native-American village on undeveloped private property, and get a glimpse into what life was like in the Coachella Valley 4,000 years ago.
 Early settlement insights can also be gleaned at Cabot’s Pueblo Museum in Desert Hot Springs, or even the collection of early cabins set in the middle of downtown Palm Springs.

 For cowboy aficionados, a visit to Joshua Tree’s Pioneertown, where Roy Rogers and Gene Autry used to film, is a must – as is some crazy-fun time at Pappy & Harriet’s Pioneertown Palace (live music and ambiance).
 Visitors who enjoy country music should time their visit to coincide with Stagecoach (April 24 – April 26, 2020), although the casinos (Native-American owned) book top country performers year-round.

 DAY 5 – Choose from a Myriad of Golf Courses in Palm Springs